ArhanChaudhary/qter/media/paper/paper.typ

     ```
 ]

+You don't need to know how to read this, for we will teach you later...

-...but when you repeat the input scramble $n$ times, follow the instructions, and hit a _halt_ instruction, your cube will _not_ be solved, but rather hold a very special scramble.
-If you repeat the halt scramble over and over again, the cube will actually become solved, and the amount of times that you have to repeat it until that happens is the $n$th Fibonacci number.
-You just used your Rubik's cube as a computer.
+...but if you repeat the "`input`" scramble $n$ times, follow the instructions from top to bottom, and reach the "`halt`" instruction, your Rubik's Cube will _not_ be solved, but rather hold a very special scramble.
+If you repeat the `halt` scramble over and over again, the cube will actually become solved, and the number of times that you have to repeat it until that happens is the $n$th Fibonacci number.
+You just used your Rubik's Cube as a computer by following seemingly arbitrary instructions.
 But how is that even possible?

 == Background